Ildemaro Vargas Preview, Player Props: Nationals vs. Phillies

-Ildemaro Vargas -- with a slugging percentage of .447 in his past 10 games, including four extra-base hits -- will be in action for the Washington Nationals against the Philadelphia Phillies, with Cristopher Sanchez on the mound, on August 19 at 4:05 PM ET.
+Ildemaro Vargas -- hitting .211 with two doubles, a home run, a walk and seven RBI in his past 10 games -- will be in action for the Washington Nationals versus the Philadelphia Phillies, with Zack Wheeler on the mound, on August 20 at 7:10 PM ET.

 Ildemaro Vargas Game Info & Props vs. the Phillies